 - Development of a creative-artistic and/or technical concept based on a given media technology scenario

 - Presentation and analysis of the concept developed in the written assignment

 - Presentation and discussion of the developed orientation project

 - Questions about the applicant's own creative skills

 - Questions about practical knowledge and skills for audio-visual media productions

 - Discussion of academic and/or artistic research ideas in the field of audio-visual media

 You need to pass Part 1 in order to proceed to Part 2 and 3.

-Normally, the admission test results will be communicated in writing to the applicant no later than 4 weeks after the last test.
+As a rule, the admission test results will be communicated in writing to the applicant no later than 4 weeks after the last test.